 Your child can have pain relievers (analgesic drugs) before, during and after the operation.
 The type and amount will depend on your child and their surgery.

 Often the anaesthetist will put local anaesthetic medicine in, to numb painful sensations from the area of the surgery.
-This can be in the form of:
+This can be:

 - an epidural